Introduction to Configuring ADF Faces

 A JSF web application requires a specific set of

-configuration files, namely, web.xml
+configuration files, namely, web.xml and faces-config.xml.

 ADF applications also store configuration

-files.
+information in the adf-config.xml and adf-settings.xml files.
 Because ADF Faces shares the same code base with My Faces Trinidad,

 a JSF application that uses ADF Faces components for the UI also must include

-file, and optionally a trinidad-skins.xml
+a trinidad-config.xml file, and optionally a trinidad-skins.xml file.

 Configuration in web.xml